Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/unity/index.md

 #### Configure batching behavior

-To support high performance environments, the SDK sends events in batches.
-Every event logged by `logEvent` method is queued in memory.
-Events are flushed in batch in background.
+To support high-performance environments, the SDK sends events in batches.
+Every event logged by the `logEvent` method is queued in memory.
+Events are flushed in batches in background.
 You can customize batch behavior with `setEventUploadPeriodSeconds`.
 By default, the serverUrl will be `https://api2.amplitude.com/`.
 This SDK doesn't support batch mode, the [batch API](../../../analytics/apis/batch-event-upload-api.md) endpoint.

 ```c#
 // Events queue will flush every certain seconds based on setting